-The Frank and Marisa Martire Business & Communications Center is the current home of the Jack Welch College of Business and the School of Communication, Media & the Arts.
+The Frank and Marisa Martire Business & Communications Center is the current home of the School of Communication, Media & the Arts.
 Our newest academic building, The Center for Healthcare Education, opened in the fall of 2017 with 117,000 square feet of exceptional laboratory and learning facilities.
 In addition, the campus boasts two new residence halls.
 Located in the heart of campus, Jorge Bergoglio Hall houses over 200 students in two-bedroom pods with a shared bathroom.
-And located in our newly constructed Upper Quad, Pierre Toussaint Hall, formerly known as the Jewish Home property, is the beginning of a new residential village that will include student housing, an old fashioned-themed dining hall, JP’s Diner, and other dining options.
+And located in our newly constructed Upper Quad, Pierre Toussaint Hall, formerly known as the Jewish Home property, is a new residential village that includes student housing, an old fashioned-themed dining hall, JP’s Diner, and other dining options.

 An ever-widening outreach to the community balances the University’s commitment to academic excellence.
 More than 1,500 students, faculty and staff members volunteer in excess of 100,000 hours to community service each year.